c-stone/hub-batch/README.md

 ## Usage

-To start the application, open a terminal window and navigate to this project's folder.
-Next, run `./app.js` This will initiate a series of questions to build your request.
+To start the application, open a terminal window and run `$ hub-batch`

 ![hub-batch sample image](https://i.imgur.com/19d4hr3.png)

 - First you will be asked if you are working with Blog Post or Site pages
-- Next, you will select the type of request you would like to make
+- Next, you will select the type of request you would like to make:
+  - __GET__: return a CSV and JSON file with page data information
+  - __UPDATE__: Intakes a CSV and saves the changes [in buffer](http://developers.hubspot.com/docs/methods/blogv2/get_blog_posts_blog_post_id_buffer)
+  - __PUBLISH__: Takes the changes saved in buffer and pushes them live

 ## Request Types